ztblick/ztblick.github.io/_posts/2020-01-26-the-first-five-years-of-teaching.md

 ---
 layout: post
-title: "The first five years of teaching"
+title: "The First Five Years of Teaching"
 date: 2020-01-26
 ---